 Hill Holt Wood is a 14 hectare sustainably managed ancient woodland situated on the Lincolnshire and Nottinghamshire border.
 It’s a wonderful and enriching place to visit with facilities ranging from permaculture gardens, environmental sculpture, woodland walks, computer facilities, workshops and composting loos!

 This area of natural beauty in Louth is a lovely place for an afternoon stroll.
 There is a shallow stream running through it which is popular with families for paddling.
-There’s some really lovely trees there as well.
+There are some really lovely trees there as well.

 This has a boating lake, paddling pool, golf putting green, bowling green, tennis courts and a miniature railway.
 In 2017 it was £7 for a Swan boat for 30 minutes, £6 for a rowing boat for 30 minutes and £5 for a motor boat for 15 minutes.

-Look out for seasonal themed activities during school holidays aimed at children of all ages accompanied by adults.
-Experience and explore nature together, take part in self led trails and ECO staff led activities.
+Look out for seasonally themed activities during school holidays aimed at children of all ages accompanied by adults.
+Experience and explore nature together, take part in self-led trails and ECO staff led activities.
 The annual Halloween and Christmas events are always fully booked – spend a memorable day with them creating dens, making natural crafts and learning about the woodland creatures at the ECO Centre.

 Wyndham Park lies on the banks of the River Witham just to the north of Grantham Town Centre.
 It offers a wide range of facilities for young and old and proudly holds the Green Flag Award.
 There is a sensory garden, toddlers play area and splash park.
 Plus playing fields, skateboard park, tea rooms and tennis court.